sunrise-php/uri/README.md

 $uri->getFragment();
 $uri->getAuthority();

-// converts the URI to string
+// converts the URI to a string
 (string) $uri;
 ```